MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     The **Conversion Status** field shows the status.
 You can also select **Refresh** to refresh the page status.
 During the conversion, you can create other object anchors or go back to the PC app to edit your guide.

 1. When the conversion is done, “Succeeded” appears in the **Conversion Status** field.
-If the conversion fails, start the process again.
+If the conversion fails, see [conversion errors](anchors-3d-model-conversion-fails.md).

 Go back to the Anchor wizard in the PC app to assign the object anchor to the guide.
 Or, assign a thumbnail to the object anchor.